Andrei0872/my-dev-notes/articles/rxjs/exploring-rxjs.md

 * read the docs
 * can be thought of an of an **orchestrator** of the received notifications;
   An `Observable` is a **data producer**, it's in charge for emitting notifications(values, errors or complete notifications).
-  A `Subscriber` can be seen as a middleman that sits between the **producer**(`Observable`) and the **consumer**(the provided callbacks or object), that's because it decides not only which notifications to propagate, but also **when**(TODO: maybe explain the `closed` property).
+  A `Subscriber` can be seen as a middleman that sits between the **producer**(`Observable`) and the **consumer**(the provided callbacks or object), that's because it decides not only which notifications to propagate, but also **when**(TODO: maybe explain the `closed` property; there is also `isStopped`; what's the diff❓).
   For example, if the consumers does not to receive data anymore, the `Subscriber` is responsible for making sure that if the observable emits again, the data won't arrive to the consumer.
 * extends `Subscription`, which owns the logic that is related to registering observers and unsubscribing from data producers;
   this is very important, because a `Subscriber` _starts_ the unsubscribing process(which is handled with the help of `Subscription`), process which is based on the value received from the `Observable`.
 For example, if it receives an **error notification** during the `nextCb` or an error is thrown, the subscriber will unsubscribe from the source.
 Apart from it, it also sends the notification to the observers(data consumers).